sgupta70/Engineering_4_Notebook/README.md

     '?':'..--..', '/':'-..-.', '-':'-....-',
     '(':'-.--.', ')':'-.--.-'} # numbers and letters tasnlated to morse code while True:
-    user_input = input("Enter the string to translate, or type '-x' to quit. ")
+    user_input = input("Enter the string to translate, or type '-q' to quit. ")
     user_input = user_input.upper()
-    if user_input == "-X":
+    if user_input == "-q":
-        break #everything stops if you type -x in morse = ""
+        break #everything stops if you type -q in morse = ""
     translationworks = True
     for letter in user_input: